openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     state=eyJhbGciOiJFUzI...ky6-sVA
 ```

-If the request to the Response URI was processed sucessfully, the Verifier MUST respond with HTTP status code 200.
+If the request to the Response Endpoint was processed sucessfully, the Response Endpoint MUST respond with HTTP status code 200.

 The following new parameter is defined to be used in this response, when the Verifier wants the Wallet to redirect the user after the HTTP POST request: